chrismarquezz/classlink-integration-demo/BEST_PRACTICES.md

 # Best Practices for Security and Efficiency

 This document outlines the key best practices implemented in this project to ensure the application is secure, efficient, and maintainable.
+These principles are foundational to the application's architecture.

 ---